mickael-kerjean/filestash-website/pages/install-cloud.md

 <img src="/img/posts/2022-02-21-image0015.png" class="fancy" />

-At this stage, the status should show pending for 1 or 2 minutes depending on the phase of the moon but once done, you will be presented with this screen:
+At this stage, the status should show pending for about 2 minutes after which you see this:

 <img src="/img/posts/2022-02-21-image0016.png" class="fancy" />